Hallucination is a Consequence of Space-Optimality: A Rate-Distortion Theorem for Membership Testing: Introduction

 \textbf{Hallucination as the optimal mode of error.} Our theory provides two perspectives on why it is \textit{memory-efficient} for LLMs to hallucinate on random facts.
 First, consider a model tasked with estimating the probability $\PP[i\in \calK]$ that a potential fact $i\in \calU$ is true, where the output $\hat x_i\in [0,1]$ is evaluated with logarithmic or cross-entropy loss, consistent with the maximum likelihood objective and previously proposed training/evaluation methods for factual knowledge~\cite{Anthropic22-LLM-know-what-they-know, ChengSL+24-AI-know-what-they-dont-know}.

 The unique loss-minimizing query output under this metric, given a fixed memory capacity, is to assign high confidence to \textit{all} facts, while assigning either \textit{zero} or \textit{fact-level confidence} to non-facts.
 In other words, the model simultaneously recalls all facts and hallucinates on a fraction of non-facts.
-We also empirically verify this tendency on synthetic data.
+We empirically verify this tendency in two complementary settings: small transformers trained from scratch on synthetic random strings (\cref{subsec:experiments}), and LoRA-tuned pretrained LLMs on both synthetic IDs and real-world ISBNs (\cref{subsec:experiments,subsec:lora-experiments}).
 For a probability estimation task, hallucination, instead of systematic forgetting or uniform uncertainty, is the natural mode of error.

 \textbf{Classifier via thresholding and two-sided filters.} Our second perspective establishes that any LLM decision mechanism based on \textit{score thresholding}---whether the scores are derived from generative probabilities~\cite{KalaiNNSV-2025-WhyLLMsHallucinate} or the probability estimation output above---is subject to the fundamental memory-error trade-off of \textit{two-sided filters}, a generalization of Bloom-type filters~\cite{Bloom-1970-Space} allowing both false positives and false negatives.
 Unlike the first perspective, this result applies to all LLM-based classification mechanisms and does not assume optimality.